ecresp1el/organoid-roi-tool/README.md

 - Optional filters: rows (A–H), min column, copy vs move, dry run.
 - Organizes files as `wells/<well>/day_XX/HHhMMm/` and appends to `<project>/manifest.csv`.
 - After completion, you can open the progress dashboard immediately.

+Portability & collaboration:
+- Project folder is self-contained: `wells/`, `manifest.csv`, `roi_measurements.csv`, per-image ROI JSONs, plus `.roi_project.json` (user list/current user) and `.roi_session.json` (last image/scope).
+- Paths in `manifest.csv` and `roi_measurements.csv` are stored relative to project root so you can move the folder across machines/drives.
+- The app auto-resumes from `.roi_session.json` when importing a project.
+Use “Set Current User…” to switch users between sessions.

+Migrate an existing project for portability:
+- Project → “Migrate Project for Portability…” updates `manifest.csv` to include relative paths (`new_rel`) and adds `image_relpath`, `user`, and `timestamp_iso` columns to measurement CSVs (leaves past user/timestamp blank if unknown).
+- The migrator also asks if you’re one of the previous users; you can pick from the list or add a new one.
+Your choice is saved in `.roi_project.json` as the current user.

 Preloading existing ROI:
 - If a matching ROI JSON file is already present for the image, the app auto‑loads it so you can review or edit.